RohithS98/SETool/README.md

 3. Open chrome settings and click on extensions tab
 4. Enable developer mode and select *load unpacked*
 5. Select the downloaded folder
+6. Place lizard_file.py in the virtual environment(for setup details see below)

 ## Instructions to host a python file on FLASK server
 1. Downoad the latest Python from https://www.python.org/downloads/.